Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Cautions: Collagen supplements are generally well-tolerated, but mild side effects including gastrointestinal symptoms, headache, dizziness and rash can occur.
 People with allergies to specific sources of collagen (such as fish) should avoid collagen products derived from these sources (see Concerns and Cautions).

 You must be a member to get the full test results along with ConsumerLab.com's recommendations and quality ratings for collagen supplements.
-You will get results for 11 collagen supplements selected for testing by ConsumerLab as well as for three others that passed the same testing in CL's voluntary Quality Certification Program.
+You will get results for 11 collagen supplements selected for testing by ConsumerLab as well as for four others that passed the same testing in CL's voluntary Quality Certification Program.

 In this comprehensive review of collagen supplements you'll learn: